cockroachdb/docs/v2.0/enable-node-map.md

 The **Node Map** visualizes the geographical configuration of a multi-regional cluster by plotting the node localities on a world map.
 The **Node Map** also provides real-time cluster metrics, with the ability to drill down to individual nodes to monitor and troubleshoot the cluster health and performance.

+This page walks you through the process of setting up and enabling the **Node Map**.

 {{site.data.alerts.callout_info}}The <b>Node Map</b> is an <a href="enterprise-licensing.html">enterprise-only</a> feature.
 However, you can <a href="https://www.cockroachlabs.com/pricing/request-a-license/">request a trial license</a>  to enable the <b>Node Map</b>. {{site.data.alerts.end}}

 <div id="toc"></div>

+## Setting Up and Enabling the Node Map

 To enable the **Node Map**, you need to start the cluster with the correct `--locality` flags and assign the latitudes and longitudes for each locality.

 {{site.data.alerts.callout_info}}The <b>Node Map</b> won't be displayed until <i>all</i> nodes are started with the correct <code>--locality</code> flags and all localities are assigned the corresponding latitudes and longitudes. {{site.data.alerts.end}}

-## Example

-Consider a four-node geo-distributed cluster with the following configuration:
+Consider a scenario of a four-node geo-distributed cluster with the following configuration:

 |  Node | Region | Datacenter |
 |  ------ | ------ | ------ |